 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Libya costs anywhere from 11,400 Libyan Dinar(s) to 34,300 Libyan Dinar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Libya costs anywhere from 11,400 LYD to 34,300 LYD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Libya who work in Oil / Gas / Energy / Mining earn 14% more than their female counterparts on average.
+In the field of Oil / Gas / Energy / Mining in Libya, the average difference between the salary of male and female employees is 14%.

-Oil / Gas / Energy / Mining professionals in Libya are likely to observe a salary increase of approximately 7% every 26 months.
+Professionals working in Oil / Gas / Energy / Mining in Libya are likely to observe a salary increase of approximately 7% every 26 months.
 The national average annual increment for all professions combined is 5% granted to employees every 28 months.

 Listed above are the average annual increase rates for each industry in Libya for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.